E-LyonDev/alx-low_level_programming/0x00-hello_world/README.md

    A  C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

-6. Size is not grandeur, and territory does not make a nation A c program that prints the size of various types on the computer it is compil   ed and run on..
+6. Size is not grandeur, and territory does not make a nation A c program that prints the size of various types on the computer it is compil   ed and run on.

+7. Intel
+   A script that generates the assembly code